Gun laws in California: Other laws

 SB199, passed in August 2014, requires some fake guns to have bright colors for safety reasons.

 Bill 1014 that has passed the State Senate in September 2014 would allow the police to confiscate guns from high-risk individuals for a period of 21 days without a warrant or court order.
 On 30 September 2014, Governor Brown signed the law which is phased in through 1 January 2016.
 This makes California the fourth state (behind Connecticut, Indiana, and New York) to have a weapons seizure law.

 SB 869, newly signed by Governor Brown, makes it a crime (infraction with a fine up to $1,000) to leave a firearm in an unattended vehicle unless it has been either 1. locked in the trunk, 2. stored in a locked container that is placed out of plain view or 3. stored in a locked container that is permanently affixed to the interior of the vehicle and not in plain view.
 The specific language of the new law can be found in Penal Code Section 25140.
 Active peace officers are specifically called out as not being exempt, unless in the event that immediate aid is required that is within the course of their employment.
 Likely, this law will be enforced upon the report that a firearm was stolen out of a vehicle, in which case the owner will be held responsible.

 In California, the police or a person's family member can ask a judge to confiscate the firearms of a person who appears to pose a threat to themselves or others.
 The weapons may be held for up to a year.
 Such orders from out-of-state are also recognized.
 As of September 1, 2020, eligible petitioners will be expanded to include an employer, coworker, and school teacher or employee, and the maximum allowable duration will be extended to 5 years.

-Ghost guns are illegal.
+Privately made firearms and their components are regulated.
 Anyone wanting to build a homemade firearm is required to obtain a serial number from the state (de facto registration) and pass a background check.
 As of July 1, 2024, the sale of all "firearm precursor parts" is required to be done through a licensed dealer.

 Some localities have adopted Second Amendment sanctuary resolutions.